sathyaram/sathyaramgrav/pages/01.home/03._websites/06.lehighaad/project.md

     - Video
     - Photography
 ---
-Having went to Lehigh and becoming good friends with my professors, I had the chance to redesign and develop their new website once I started working at Lehigh.
-Once again attempting to push the limits on how a collegiate site should look and operate, I went for a more modern, easily navigable layout that should make it very appealing for any art, architecture or design student.
+Having went to Lehigh and becoming good friends with my professors, I had the chance to redesign and develop their new department website.
+I went for a more modern, easily navigable layout that should make it very appealing for any art, architecture or design student.